Each state’s favorite Halloween candy, according to online shopping data - NewsBreak

 The country as a whole, according to the study, appears to prefer Reese’s Cups over all other brands.
 Skittles, M&M’s, Starburst and (perhaps surprisingly) Hot Tamales rounded out the top five.

 The retailer’s state-by-state breakdown, however, paints a bit of a different picture, with six states each favoring Reese’s Cups, Starburst and Sour Patch Kids.
-On the other hand, one state in particular seemingly purchased way too many Lemonheads, as far as the rest of the nation was concerned.What Americans fear most, according to their Google searches
+On the other hand, one state in particular seemingly purchased way too many Lemonheads, as far as the rest of the nation was concerned.Which states eat more candy corn than others?
+New ranking provides insight

 A complete list of each state’s preferred Halloween candy — according to Candystore.com — can be found below.